1bright1/New-Heart-Link-Android-App/README.md

 # New-Heart-Link-App
-Upgraded Version of Heart Rate App
+Upgraded Version of Heart Rate App utilizing Andriod Programming and developing a server in Python
-Andriod Programming
-Python server